Porter (beer): Germany

-Porter was brewed in Germany from 1853 until 1990, when production ceased in East Germany after reunification.
-In the GDR, Porter was a beer type specified in the industry standard TGL 7764.
-According to this industry standard, East German Porter had an original gravity of 17.7 to 18.3 °P, an apparent attenuation of at least 64%, a carbon dioxide content of at least 0.42%, an isohumulone content of 35 to 50 mg/L (equivalent to 35 to 50 IBU) and could only be sold in bottles.
-In terms of adjuncts, German Porter could contain up to 0.45 kg/hl of caramel colouring, as well as up to 100 g/hl of salt.
-TGL 7764 also prescribed the colour of beer labels: those for German Porter had to use carmine red to indicate the beer type.
-German Porter was also the only beer in the GDR in which Dekkera bruxellensis could be used for fermentation.
-Unlike Baltic Porter, German Porter was top-fermented, often involving a mixed fermentation with Brettanomyces yeast.
-Historically, Dekkera/Brettanomyces yeast has been associated with secondary fermentation in Porter and Stout to give it its typical flavour.
+Porter was brewed in Germany from 1853 until 1990, when production ceased in Eastern Germany after the reunification.
+In the German Democratic Republic (GDR), porter was a beer type specified in the industry standard TGL 7764.
+According to this industry standard, East German porter had an original gravity of 17.7 to 18.3 °P, an apparent attenuation of at least 64%, a carbon dioxide content of at least 0.42%, an isohumulone content of 35 to 50 mg/L (equivalent to 35 to 50 IBU) and could only be sold in bottles.

+In terms of adjuncts, East German porter could contain up to 0.45 kg/hl of caramel colouring, as well as up to 100 g/hl of salt.
+TGL 7764 also prescribed the colour of beer labels: those for East German porter had to use carmine red to indicate the beer type.
+East German porter was also the only beer in the GDR in which Dekkera bruxellensis could be used for fermentation.
+Unlike Baltic porter, East German porter was top-fermented, often involving a mixed fermentation with Brettanomyces yeast.
+Historically, Dekkera/Brettanomyces yeast has been associated with secondary fermentation in porter and stout to give it its typical flavour.

 In 1998, the Hoepfner brewery of Karlsruhe resumed production of an old recipe.
 It was followed by other brewers such as Neuzeller Kloster Brewery and Bergquell Brewery who brew an 8% abv Baltic porter.